Mads Bidstrup: Brentford

-2020–21
+2020–21 season

 On 16 July 2020, Bidstrup joined the B team at English Championship club Brentford on a three-year contract, with the option of a further year, for an undisclosed fee.
 He was included in the first team group for its pre-season training camp at St George's Park, but he suffered a patella injury during the camp, which required surgery.
 After returning to fitness, Bidstrup made his B team debut in a match versus a Stevenage XI on 14 February 2021 and three days later, he won his maiden call into the first team squad for a league match versus West London rivals Queens Park Rangers.
 He remained an unused substitute during the 2–1 defeat and was thereafter a regular inclusion on the bench.
 Bidstrup made six late-season appearances, including a substitute cameo in the promotion-clinching 2–0 2021 Championship play-off final victory over Swansea City on 29 May.
 He was promoted into the first team squad in June 2021.